 Rebecca and children, Isabella and Elijah, currently live in Kennesaw.
-Her oldest, Michael lives with his father in Marietta.

 Rebecca is deeply committed to helping the cause of orphaned children, especially older orphaned children and ones with special needs.
 Her oldest child, Michael, was adopted from Latvia in 2008 through New Horizons for Children, a local-based hosting program.
 Her youngest, Eli, was born with Down Syndrome.
 As a result, Rebecca is the founder and Executive Director of The Keaton Foundation, a non-profit organization created to assist older orphans and special needs children to find families of their own.
 In addition, Rebecca serves on the Board of Right in the Community, a non-profit organization that assists families of children with disabilities.